liyun-zhang/PDF-Extract-Kit/README.md

 Prediction control:
 - `--ocr`: Enable text and formula extraction
 - `--table_rec`: Enable table extraction.
 Output as LaTex format.
 - `--page_indices`: Only process designated pages.
 If no pages is designated, all pages will be processed.
+Starts from 1
 - `--paper_id`: The ID will be in the namings.

 Example: